brgian/netcore3-authorization-authentication/README.md

-# netcore3-api-template
+# netcore3-authorization-authentication
-Base template for a fully functional .Net Core 3 Web API
+Base template for a fully functional .Net Core 3 Web API with JWT security